 The fellowship provides the framework for Matteucci to advance her research in nuclear policy, an area of study she became interested in as an intern in the Center on National Security at Fordham Law during her sophomore and junior years.

-“They work in the broader realm of international security,” explains the international relations and Spanish major at Fordham College at Lincoln Center.
+“They work in the broader realm of international security,” explains the international relations and Spanish major who is graduating from Fordham College at Lincoln Center.
 “I was doing research related to counterterrorism and cybersecurity and there’s a lot of overlap with nuclear policy.”